wp-plugins/wp247-body-classes/readme.txt

 == Installation ==

+In the WordPress backend:

+- Go to Plugins->Add New
-In the WordPress backend, search for the plugin 'wp247 body classes'.
-Click the "Install" button and then click on "Activate".
+- Search for the plugin 'wp247 Body Classes'
+- Click the "Install" button
+- Click on "Activate"

 That's it.
 You're now ready to customize your viewer's browsing experience.

 == Screenshots ==